📚 Jiro Documentation

 📞 Support

-For questions about the documentation system or contributing to the docs, please refer to the main project documentation or open an issue in the repository.
+This documentation is part of an engineering thesis project.
+For questions about the documentation system or technical details, please refer to the main project documentation or open an issue in the repository.